Drowsy Driving Prevention Week November 12-18, 2012

 FedEx Truck Accident in West Virginia

-At least two of these drivers illustrate the types of drivers that are most at risk for driving error due to drowsiness.
+All of these truck drivers illustrate the type of drivers that are most at risk for driving error due to drowsiness.
 Before we launch into the fall and winter holidays, we need to consider the potential impact of driving while exhausted could have on our own safety, our families, and other drivers sharing the road with us.

 Specific At-Risk Groups for Drowsy Driving